-As a Dallas-Fort Worth personal injury and wrongful death lawyer, I know that one of the leading causes of major tractor-trailer accidents is tire blowouts.
+As a Fort Worth personal injury and wrongful death lawyer, I know that one of the leading causes of major tractor-trailer accidents is tire blowouts.

 Ever see rubber debris scattered along the side of the highway?
 More than likely, those shredded tires are the result of an 18-wheeler tire blowout.
 Tire blowouts are both serious and sudden.
 A tire explosion can cause an 18-wheeler driver to lose control and collide with nearby cars, resulting in pile-ups, damage, injury and even death.
 Additionally, the shreds of debris left behind can cause cars to slam on their brakes or lose control of their steering.